-THERE IS LITTLE POINT IN MOVING ON TO ASSEMBLE THE FRAGMENTS UNTIL YOU HAVE IDENTIFIED ALL THE PIECES SINCE THERE IS NO WAY YOU CAN GET THE CORRECT ANSWER AND YOU WILL LIKELY MAKE MISLEADING CONNECTIONS.
+THERE IS LITTLE POINT IN MOVING ON TO ASSEMBLE THE FRAGMENTS UNTIL YOU HAVE IDENTIFIED ALL THE PIECES, THERE IS NO WAY YOU CAN GET THE CORRECT ANSWER AND YOU WILL LIKELY MAKE MISLEADING CONNECTIONS.

-Calculate the IHD from the MF (this helps define the types of structural units that might be present such as multiple bonds and rings).
+Yes... good, then move on.... calculate the IHD from the MF (this helps define the types of structural units that might be present such as multiple bonds and rings).

-Organise the fragments according to number of unfilled valances i.e. 4 unfilled = quaternary C, 3 = CH, $2 = CH_2$, $1 = CH_3$, OH, X etc.
+Classify the pieces according to number of unfilled valances i.e. 4 unfilled = quaternary C, 3 = CH, $2 = CH_2$, $1 = CH_3$, OH, X etc.